 The British Robotics Scale-Up Fund looks to invest in the most promising companies from the British Robotics SEIS Funds in the manager’s view.
 This offer will target businesses operating purely within the UK robotics sector, with a particular emphasis on automation technology.
 The Scale-Up Fund will support companies as they transition from research and development to commercialisation of a final product.

 It is expected most opportunities will be sourced from the British Robotics SEIS portfolios, although the investment team will consider any appropriate deal.
-To date, the Scale-Up Fund has invested in eight companies, all of which had previously received SEIS funding.
+To date, the Scale-Up Fund has invested in nine companies, all of which had previously received SEIS funding.

 Read important documents and apply

 - Fast-growing sector, capitalising on Britain’s strength in robotics development

 - EIS offer targeting robotics companies that have demonstrated market traction

 - A minimum portfolio of six companies, not guaranteed

 - Targeting 3x return before tax relief – not guaranteed